venusinfirs/btc-daily-winforms/README.md

 **BtcDaily: Cryptocurrency Price Viewer**

 BtcDaily is a lightweight Windows desktop application built with C# WinForms designed to provide a simple, interactive, line-chart visualization of cryptocurrency price history.
-The application uses a Layered Architecture to ensure clean separation of concerns, maintainability, and extensibility.
+The application uses a Layered Architecture.

 **Current Features**
 Bitcoin (BTC) Price Chart: Displays a line chart of BTC's price.